 Candidates will be expected to have/gain expertise with both face-to-face and online teaching delivery methods.
 These positions require on-campus commitments and successful candidates are not remote or online only faculty.
 These positions will coordinate and have oversight of student experiences and develop and deliver course content in alignment with core competencies and accreditation standards.

 All School of Nursing faculty members are expected to collaboratively and actively engage in the planning, implementation, and evaluation of student instruction and to participate in School of Nursing governance to ensure program standards and outcomes are fully met.
 Additionally, all tenure track faculty have teaching, scholarly, and service responsibilities in the School of Nursing and the College of Health Sciences and Professions.

 Successful candidates must have a PhD or Doctor of Nursing Practice (DNP) degree.
 If the PhD is not in Nursing, then candidate must also have an earned Master of Science in Nursing (MSN) degree in addition to the PhD.
-If PhD or DNP degree is not conferred by date of hire, successful candidates will be hired as visiting faculty with the requirement that the PhD or DNP degree must be earned no later than June 30, 2019.
+If PhD or DNP degree is currently in process, candidates may be considered with the requirement that the PhD or DNP degree must be earned no later than December 31, 2019.

 Successful candidate(s) must have an active and unencumbered Ohio Registered Nurse (RN) license or eligibility for obtaining an Ohio RN license.
 Ohio RN license required prior to start date.

 Successful candidate(s) must have a minimum of 2 years (24 months full-time equivalent) of work experience as an RN in the United States.